HUNI 2017 Meetings

 BZA Denies Recent Variance Allowing New Digital BBs until After City's Sign Review is Completed

 In the past year, more than 60 Marion County neighborhoods have come together to oppose digital billboards, until Indy Rezone has been completed (expected in the next 6 months) and until Indianapolis city planners can take a comprehensive look at all sign ordinances, gather community input, review best practices from around the country, and propose what works best for our city and its residents.
 A discussion group begun convening in August 2016 to discuss Indy Rezone.
 Participants include HUNI and other representatives involved in the neighborhood coalition fighting to give DMD city planners the opportunity to review digital billboards as it asseses Marion County's full signage ordinance.

 Back on November 5, 2015, Indianapolis-Marion County Board of Zoning Appeals (BZA) denied a variance that would have allowed one billboard company to convert two static billboards (inside the I-465 beltway on Eastside and Westside) to digital billboards.
-Residents from HUNI neighborhoods as well as other neighborhood across the city sent emails to the BZA asking them to deny this request until after the Marion County sign ordinance is reviewed.
+Residents from HUNI neighborhoods, as well as other neighborhood across the city, sent emails to the BZA asking it to deny this request until after the Marion County sign ordinance is reviewed.
 BZA agreed.

 More recent response to the digital billboard issue around the country can be seen in the following article about the moratorium of digital billboards in Reno, Nevada: City extends Moratorium on Electronic Billboards.